verbb/vizy/docs/get-started/configuration.md

 `title` | What the button or dropdown item should be labelled as.
 `type` | Pick an existing [Node](docs:developers/node) or [Mark](docs:developers/mark) to extend from, (e.g. `paragraph`, `bold`, `heading`, etc).
 `attrs` | Any attributes to be stored against the node/mark.
 These will be rendered as HTML attributes.
+`editorStyle` | Any CSS that will be applied to the node while in the control panel.
+This will not be applied on the front-end.

 These definitions can be included at the top-level, or within the `formatting` dropdown.